json-editor/json-editor/README.md

 });
 ```

+Drag and drop for array item is supported.
+For array editor with format=`tabs` or `tabs-top`, dragging the tab header is enabled by default.
+But for the default editor or format=`table`, dragging is enabled once by double click on the array item panel.
+This design avoid side-effect of draggable panel.

 #### Schema loader events

 When schemas are loaded via a request, the `schemaLoaded` event is triggered individually for each schema after its loading.